Test Your World IQ

 Guess countries and capitals on an interactive 3D spinning globe.
-Challenge yourself across 6 continents, master all 195 countries, and race the clock to build your streak.
+Challenge yourself across six study regions, master all 195 countries, and race the clock to build your streak.

 Most geography sites are static lists you skim once and forget.
 GuessGlobe is built around active recall — the only learning method that reliably moves a country from "I've seen that name" to "I can place it on a blank map."
 You see the country on a 3D globe, pick its name, then name its capital.
 Miss a question and you'll see the same country again later in the round.
 Repeat a few sessions per week and the world atlas becomes muscle memory.